 - you plan to use herbicides to control aquatic weeds in or on water

-- the treatment location is within a designated site (Site of Special Scientific Interest, Special Area of Conservation, Special Protection Area or Ramsar),
+- the treatment location is within, or may affect a designated site (Site of Special Scientific Interest, Special Area of Conservation, Special Protection Area or Ramsar),

 - the treatment location is within 1 kilometre of a drinking water abstraction point or 500 meters of any other type of licenced water abstraction point